usc-isi-i2/amppere/README.md

 `Fig.3` displays the expected non privacy-preserving ER and blocking results, whereas `fig.4` details the optimal MinHashLSH blocking key size.
 In our findings, we note that the blocking key size is directly correlated with `b`, or the blocking threshold.

+### Environment Settings

+Our experiments (for both Sharemind and PALISADE) are run on three virtual Ubuntu 18.04.4 LTS servers each with 2 CPUs from Intel Xeon CPU E5-2690 v4 @ 2.60GHz and 4GB memory.
+All servers are in the same network and the average PING latency is around 0.12-0.23 ms. Additionally, to ensure a fair comparison between platforms we compile PALISADE with the following flag `-DWITH-NATIVEOPT = 1`, evaluate only single threaded runtimes (via `export OMP-NUM-THREADS = 1`), and turn CPU scaling off.
+Additionally, our toggle-able pipeline component of `obfuscation` is turned off.

 ## Sharemind MPC